kylemcdonald/ofxCurvesTool/readme.md

 ## Drawing

-`ofxCurvesTool::draw()` takes no arguments.
-You have to position it using `ofTranslate()`.
-If you happen to scale or rotate `ofxCurvesTool`, it may get confused about where your mouse is clicking.
+If you happen to scale or rotate `ofxCurvesTool`, it may get confused about where your mouse is clicking, but it's ok to translate it however you like.